ilsh1964/github-HowTo/Git Part 2 - Work With GitHub.md

   to investigate several options of future development)
 - Merging: Allow you to merge branches together
 - Cloning: Another developer can copy your Git-Hub project
 - Forking: To promote social coding

+- git clone <url>  .
+- git remote -v  show information about git
+- git branch -a
+- git pull bring all changes from last pull